ahuacate/nas-hardmetal/README.md

 # 4. NAS Folder Shares
 You need to create a set of folder shares in a 'storage volume' on your NAS.
 The new folder shares are mounted by your PVE hosts as NFS or SMB/CIFS mount points for creating your PVE host backend storage ( pve-01 ).

-We refer to the NAS 'storage volume' as your NAS "base folder".
+We refer to the NAS 'storage volume' as your NAS 'base folder'.

 > For example, on a Synology the default volume is `/volume1`.
 So on a Synology our "base folder" would be: `/volume1`.